Q: Do you fund in [this community or zip code]?

 Q: If we are funded, what will be the reporting process?
 Are we required to submit mid-year or final reports?

 Yes, funded organizations are required to have a mid-year meeting with HCF staff to discuss progress and updates.
 There will be a final report due in December 2020 that will be posted to the application portal.
-We are currently in the process of developing our impact evaluation framework that will inform our future reporting processes, but we plan to phase-in reporting mechanisms and metrics in 2020.
+We are currently in the process of developing our impact evaluation framework that will inform our future reporting processes.
+We plan to phase-in reporting mechanisms and metrics in 2020.

 Q: How will applications be reviewed?

-In the first round, LOIs will be reviewed by HCF staff using a scoring rubric to identify alignment with our grantmaking framework and funding priorities.
-In the second round, HCF staff and peer reviewers, with relevant context expertise, will also use a scoring rubric to read, review and rank proposals.
-This scoring tool will be complemented with both reviewer analysis and information gained during site visit conversations.
+In the first stage, LOIs will be reviewed by HCF staff using a scoring rubric to identify alignment with our grantmaking framework and funding priorities.
+In the second stage, HCF staff and peer reviewers, with relevant context expertise, will also use a scoring rubric to read, review and rank proposals.
+This scoring tool will be complemented with both reviewer analysis and information gained during site visits.
+Final funding decisions will be made by our Board of Directors in December 2019.

 Q: If we are not funded, can we receive feedback on our application?